launchdarkly/flutter-client-sdk/CONTRIBUTING.md

 To run the unit tests for the SDK, run `melos run test` in the SDK repo.
 These tests only cover the pure Dart behavior of the SDK, not the native plugin code that wraps the native SDKs.

+To run the SSE contract tests, run `melos run sse-contract-tests` in the SDK repo.

+To run the client-side contract tests, run `melos run client-contract-tests` in the SDK repo.

 ### Code Coverage

 Coverage reports are generated during testing and `coverde` is used to merge the test reports.